Daniele Polencic

 3. The Liveness probe failed too many times.

-You should try and retrieve the logs from that container to investigate why it failed.
+You should retrieve the logs from that container to investigate why it failed.

 If you can't see the logs because your container is restarting too quickly, you can use the following command: